nightfury1111111111/WorldNFT/readme.md

 5. Can withdraw a bid
 6. Transfer ownership of NFT and ONE tokens between the highest bid winner and the auction owner
 7. See bid logs of auction
+8. Saves SVG image directly on blockchain for each NFT

 **Demo Instructions**